Zabrane/qlnd/doc/LightningTickerplants.md

 * Lightning daemon (lnd) version 0.5.2-99-beta commit=v0.5.1-beta-835-ge0886ff1f56f4c5f92c7feaf941420d7a5751858

 Optional Software
- * [qbitcoind](https://github.com/jlucid/qbitcoind) A q library to interact with a bitcoin node.
+ * [qbitcoind](https://github.com/jlucid/qbitcoind) A q library designed to interact with a bitcoin core full node.
-   Used here to transfer funds from a bitcoin core wallet to a lightning wallet.
-For more info see [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [kdb+ Storing and Exploring the bitcoin blockchain](https://kx.com/blog/kdb-storing-and-exploring-the-bitcoin-blockchain/).
+   Used here to transfer funds from a bitcoin core wallet to a Lightning wallet.
+For more info on running a node, and using qbitcoind, see past blogs and whitepapers; [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [kdb+ Storing and Exploring the bitcoin blockchain](https://kx.com/blog/kdb-storing-and-exploring-the-bitcoin-blockchain/).

-The reader should be aware that the above Lightning daemon software, while recent, is still a Beta version, so caution should be taken when using.
-That is to say, users should keep funds held on Lightning payment channels to a minimum.
+The reader should be aware that the above Lightning daemon software is a Beta version, and so, users should be cautions when using, keeping funds held on Lightning payment channels to a minimum.

 # Overview of the Lightning Network